ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 be sent on responses that use the Capsule Protocol.
 A receiver that observes a violation of these requirements MUST treat the HTTP message as malformed.

-When processing capsules, a receiver might tempted to accumulate the full length of the capsule value in the data stream before handling it.
+When processing capsules, a receiver might be tempted to accumulate the full length of the capsule value in the data stream before handling it.
 This approach can consume flow control in underlying layers, which might lead to deadlocks if the capsule data exhausts the flow control window.

 ## Error Handling